 Below are policies and procedures related to tuition, financial aid, and student health insurance.
 To learn more about tuition and fees, please visit the Office of Student Financial Services.

 Payment may be made by personal check, bank draft, wire transfer or money order, drawn to the order of Icahn School of Medicine at Mount Sinai.
-If a student is not receiving financial aid then his/her tuition and fees must be paid upon receipt of their billing invoice, no later than two weeks after the first day of classes.
+Payment must be made by each term’s invoice due date.

 Tuition Refund Policy

 Students who withdraw from the Institution during an academic term will receive a tuition refund based on the below institutional schedule.
-Tuition refunds will be calculated based on the date the student submits their withdrawal form to the Registrar’s Office.
+Tuition refunds will be calculated based on the date the student scompletes the withdrawl process with the Registrar's Office.

 - Withdrawal through the first calendar week of the term: 100 percent of Tuition Only